Agent context is constrained by soft degradation, not hard token limits

 Agent context windows have two bounds: a hard token limit and a soft degradation surface.
 The hard limit is the maximum tokens the model accepts — exceed it and the API rejects the request.
 The soft bound is where performance silently degrades: missed instructions, shallow reasoning, ignored context — while output remains well-formed.

 The soft bound is the binding constraint — performance degrades well before the hard limit is reached.
 What constrains work is not running out of tokens but the quality of what those tokens do, driven by at least two dimensions: volume and complexity.
+Other factors — information arrangement, prompt framing — also shift the degradation surface but are not yet resolved into this decomposition.

 Dimensions of the soft bound